Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
+* Der Riese sidequest reward: guaranteed teleporter powerup for the next 5 times the player teleports
+* Five: get rebuild barrier sounds from other maps working
 * Five: try linking powerups and meat to elevator if spawned in elevator
 * Use Sleepy when game crashes on map load
 * Try making dvars unchangeable from console